 Link building is a complicated topic and one that beginners to blogging find it difficult to understand.
-I know this from experience and from feedback I get from my readers.
+I know this from experience and from the feedback I get from my blog readers and clients.

 What you should know about link building at this stage is:

 - It’s not a matter of quantity but it’s mostly a matter of quality.
 This means that there is no magic number on how many links you need to get to achieve high rankings but from where these links are coming.